COVID-19 EEP Guidelines

 How to Place Yourself in an EEP in PAL

-Students are now able to place themselves in the Upskilling and Project-based Work EEP for Fall 2020.
+Students are now able to place themselves in the Upskilling and Project-based Work EEP.

 Students can find the job in PAL by searching for the term “Upskilling” or the job ID #JCC9EA66C.

-Please consider this EEP as a job opportunity this fall.
+Please consider this EEP as a job opportunity.
 You can select this EEP now, and if you later get a full-time co-op job, your co-op advisor can easily unplace you in PAL and have you placed in the co-op instead.

 Steps for students to place themselves